jsfenfen/covid_hospitals_demographics/README.md

 Military hospitals with an id ending in F are missing data.
+Psychiatric hospitals are not included.

 The hospital's provider number should correspond to the provider number in the next file.